tanishq-sharma/caching_api/README.md

 # caching_api
-This is a  HTTP server implementation of various caching algorithms.
-It utilizes RESTful API protocols.
-ID and value pairs can be of any datatype .
+- A fullstack Web-App implementing caching Routine
+- Implemented LRU (Least Recently Used) algorithm to handle the object replacement from the cache.
+- Developed HTTP based server implementation of connection protocol to enable the cache routine to listen to a particular port to enable client to interact with it for accessing the objects directly from the cache.
+- It utilizes RESTful API protocols
+- Developed frontend using React to access backend services and display live state of the cache .
+- Used Jmeter for load testing

 ## Live Version -> [here](http://cache-routine.herokuapp.com)